JamieFarrelly/Popular-Site-Subdomains/README.md

 # Popular-Site-Subdomains
-A list of subdomains for some of the most popular sites on the internet
+A list of subdomains for some of the most popular sites on the internet.

 # Why?
 There are plenty of reasons why people sometimes want a list of subdomains for a website.
 Whether you're just curious what type of stuff